+If an exotic dancer is injured at work, can she get workers’ comp?
 Dancers in the adult entertainment industry are almost guaranteed to be classified by their employers as independent contractors for both tax purposes and workers’ compensation in Georgia.
-However, just because your boss tells you your injury does not qualify for workers’ comp–because you’re an independent contractor — doesn’t meant it’s true.
-Sometimes — and I’m sure this is hard for many people to fathom — business owners lie in order to avoid a possible increase in insurance premiums!
+However, just because your boss tells you your injury does not qualify for workers’ comp–because you’re an independent contractor — doesn’t mean it’s true.
+Sometimes — and I’m sure this is hard for many people to fathom — business owners lie in order to avoid a possible increase in insurance premiums.

 More than likely, there are several other posted rules and regulations that govern the behavior of the entertainers at a nightclub and make them appear more as employees than as independent contractors.
 Violators of such rules can be disciplined, to include suspension or termination.

 Again, the key issue to analyze is the level of control exerted over the would-be employees.
 While several industries are known to use independent contractors instead of employees, I’ve found that strip clubs seem to work the hardest to so classify their employees when, in all actuality, they put quite a bit of control over those who perform within their hallowed halls.

 Think you might have a case against your nightclub employer?
 Feel free to call our Atlanta law firm for a free consultation and analysis.
 You might be surprised to learn your options aren’t as limited as you’ve been told.